virtualms/whereToGo/README.md

 The Android App implement the purpose discussed in introductions, using the best weights obtained from the training phase.
 You can find the repository following this [broken link :(]().

 # References
-> The image from the first section was taken by https://storyset.com/
+> The image from the first section is an ‘Illustration by Freepik Storyset", from https://storyset.com/